BETTER HEALTH STARTS HERE, NATURALLY!

 For thousands of years, we come across the benefits and knowledge of Ayurveda.
 It is a science about restorative which started in India and nowadays very popular and recognized throughout the globe as alternative medicine.
 The base of Ayurveda would be to increase the life span by focusing sources present in nature.
 And probably one of the most valuable fruits, as mentioned by Ayurveda, is definitely the Indian gooseberry, which we generally call ‘AMLA

 Amla tree is deciduous and small to medium in size and grows up to 8 to 20 meters.
 Leaves are 8-10mm long and 2-3 mm wide.
 Leaves are light to pale green in colour.
 Ripening in autumn, the berries are harvested by hand after climbing to upper branches bearing the fruits.
 The taste of Indian Amla is sour bitter and astringent, and it is quite fibrous.
-In India, it is common to eat Amla steeped in saltwater and red chili powder to make the sour fruits palatable.
+In India, it is common to eat Amla steeped in saltwater and red chilli powder to make the sour fruits palatable.

+Amla is widely used as a Rasayana (rejuvenative) and an important medicinal plant in Ayurveda.
+Its fruit pulp is used for rejuvenation purposes and anti-ageing properties.
 The dried rind of fruits is ground to make powder and used as Amla Churna (Amla Powder).
-It has potent immunomodulatory and antioxidant action, so Amla and its preparations are used in.
+It has potent immunomodulatory and antioxidant action, so Amla and its preparations are used in many ways.

 How to use:

 We make these suggestions to help you get the best benefit from the herbs that you’re choosing to improve your health.
-Also we make these ideas and recommendations so that consuming them easier and better fit into your lifestyle by adding them to the food that you already eat.
+Also, we make these ideas and recommendations to make consuming them easier and better fit into your lifestyle by adding them to the food that you already eat.

 Cut Pieces or Powdered Herb: